If it was ever thought that the age-old saying, Women are great at multitasking might not stand true, then you need to meet Leah Busby.

 Offering protection to clients is part of a great customer experience

-As a supporter of loan protection from the very beginning, Leah has included the discussion in her customer interactions for over 10 years.
+As a supporter of My Protection Plan from the very beginning, Leah has included the discussion in her customer interactions for over 10 years.

-“Clients know about loan protection from the first initial phone consultation and appointment.
+“Clients know about My Protection Plan from the first initial phone consultation and appointment.
 I also include information in the welcome pack clients receive on day one”.

-ALI’s Loan Protection Plan (LPP) is a complete part of Blackfish’s process – ensuring every client has explained clearly what protection is and what it can mean to them if something unexpected were to happen.
+ALI’s My Protection Plan (MPP) is a complete part of Blackfish’s process – ensuring every client has explained clearly what protection is and what it can mean to them if something unexpected were to happen.